Tanisha-Suvarna/ConsumerFlow-FMCG-Analytics/README.md

 * `README.md`: Project documentation.

 ## 📈 Professional Impact
 This project demonstrates the ability to bridge the gap between **Information Technology** and **Business Management**.
-It proves competence in data cleaning, predictive logic, and user-centric design—essential skills for a modern Data Analyst or Product Manager.
+It proves competence in data cleaning, predictive logic, and user-centric design essential skills for a modern Data Analyst or Product Manager.

 ---
 *Developed by Tanisha Suvarna | IT Graduate 2026*